beets3d/FutureMakers/docs/projects/coin_project/index.md

 ## Optional Projects

+### Nomad Sculpt for Detailed Design
+- Use Nomad Sculpt to add intricate details or custom textures to your coin model.
+- Import your base coin model into Nomad Sculpt.
+- Sculpt or paint fine details, such as reliefs, patterns, or additional symbols.
+- Export the detailed model as an STL file for 3D printing.
+- This approach is ideal for those who want to create highly personalized or artistic coins beyond basic CAD modeling.

 ### Multi-Material Coins
 - Experiment with dual-color or multi-material printing for contrast between the symbol and background.
 - Print the coin with metal material or paint it with metal painting tools for presenting in lustrous and shiny surface and metallic texture.

+### Metal Painting Techniques
+- Enhance your 3D printed coin by applying metal painting techniques for a realistic metallic finish.
+- After sanding and cleaning the coin, apply a primer suitable for plastic surfaces.
+- Use metallic acrylic paints (such as gold, silver, bronze, or copper) to paint the coin's surface.
+- For added depth, use a dark wash or patina effect in recessed areas, then highlight raised details with a lighter metallic shade.
+- Finish with a clear gloss or matte varnish to protect the paint and give the coin a professional look.

 ### Coin Display Stand
 - Design and print a small stand to display your finished coin.